-4.2.1.7 Sensitive environmental areas
+4.2.1.8 Sensitive environmental areas

-The proximity of the MGOPD to any environmentally sensitive areas should be shown on a map of suitable scale.
+The proximity of the proposal to any environmentally sensitive areas should be shown on a map of suitable scale.
 This section of the EIS should then identify whether any of those environmentally sensitive areas could be affected, directly and indirectly, by the proposal.

 In particular, the EIS should indicate if the land affected by the proposal is, or is likely, to become part of the protected area estate, or is subject to any treaty.
-Consideration should be given to national parks, conservation parks, declared fish habitat areas, wilderness areas, aquatic reserves, heritage/historic areas or items, national estates, world heritage listings and sites covered by international treaties or agreements (e.g. Ramsar, JAMBA, CAMBA, ROKAMBA), areas of cultural significance and scientific reserves (see section 4.8 for further guidance on sensitive areas).
+Consideration should be given to national parks, conservation parks, declared fish habitat areas, wilderness areas, aquatic reserves, wild river designations, heritage/historic areas or items, national estates, World Heritage listings and sites covered by international treaties or agreements (including Ramsar, JAMBA, CAMBA, ROKAMBA), and areas of cultural significance and scientific reserves (see section 4.9 for further guidance on sensitive areas).